LITTLE NESTON METHODIST CHURCH

 We always have a song, some of which are well known to the children and others new.
 There is always a great deal of excitement when we arrive and we ask that you remember this important work in your prayers.
 The fact that the schools are open to us is something that we should not take for granted.
 Mark

-The Advent Mince Pie and Coffee Morning was held on Saturday 9th December and was well attended we were served with coffee/tea and mince pies there were various stalls which were well patronised by the visitors the event was free but donations were welcome and people gave generously
+The Advent Mince Pie and Coffee Morning was held in December and was well attended we were served with coffee/tea and mince pies there were various stalls which were well patronised by the visitors the event was free but donations were welcome and people gave generously.

 150th Anniversary Celebrations A Church for 150 years